captainnemo27/captainnemo27/README.md

 🌱 *Currently Learning*: Big data, HiveQL , Apache Pig , Apache Spark , Mapreduce Models<br>
 😄 I have learn about DataWarehouse , Big Data Analyst and Data Mining <br>
- &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Time means a lot to me because, you see, I, too, am also a learner and am often lost in the joy of forever developing and simplifying.
-If you love life, don’t waste time, for time is what life is made up of. <br>

 😄 Pronouns: Him <br>
 ⚡ Fun facts:<br>